-We are a clinical-stage biopharmaceutical company with a limited operating history and have not generated any revenue from product sales.
+We are a biopharmaceutical company with a limited operating history and have not generated any revenue from product sales.
 We have incurred significant operating losses since our inception and anticipate that we will incur continued losses for the foreseeable future.

 We have incurred losses in each year since our inception in 2015 and anticipate incurring losses for the foreseeable future.
 To date, we have invested substantially all of our efforts and financial resources in identifying, acquiring, in-licensing and developing our product candidates, including commencing and conducting clinical trials and providing general and administrative support for these operations.
 Our future success is dependent on our ability to develop, obtain regulatory approval for and successfully commercialize one or more of our product candidates.
-We have not yet demonstrated our ability to initiate or successfully complete any Phase 3 or other pivotal clinical trials, obtain regulatory approvals, manufacture a commercial-scale drug, or conduct sales and marketing activities.
+We have not yet demonstrated our ability to successfully conduct and complete any Phase 3 or other pivotal clinical trials, obtain regulatory approvals, manufacture a commercial-scale drug, or conduct sales and marketing activities.
 We currently generate no revenue from sales of any products, and we may never be able to develop or commercialize a marketable product.
 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
 Typically, it takes many years to develop one new drug from the time it is discovered to when it is available for treating patients, and development may cease for a number of reasons.
 Consequently, predictions about our future success or viability could be more accurate if we had a longer operating history.

 We have incurred significant losses related to expenses for research and development and our ongoing operations.
-Our net losses for the six months ended June 30, 2018 and 2017 were \$36.2 million and \$16.1 million, respectively.
-As of June 30, 2018, we had an accumulated deficit of \$127.2 million.
+Our net losses for the nine months ended September 30, 2018 and 2017 were \$60.6 million and \$32.2 million, respectively.
+As of September 30, 2018, we had an accumulated deficit of \$151.6 million.
 We expect to continue to incur losses for the foreseeable future, and we anticipate these losses will increase substantially as we:

-- · continue our research and pre-clinical and clinical development of our product candidates, including our ongoing open-label Phase 2 proof-of-concept clinical trial for rilonacept for the treatment of recurrent pericarditis, and our repeat single-dose portion of our ongoing Phase 1b clinical trial of KPL-716 in subjects with atopic dermatitis; - advance the development of our programs, including our plans to advance to a Phase 3 clinical trial with rilonacept for the treatment of recurrent pericarditis, our plans to advance to a Phase 2 clinical trial with mavrilimumab for the treatment of giant cell arteritis, or GCA, and pending clinical data from the single-dose portion of our Phase 1a/1b clinical trial and our LOTUS-PN study, our plans to initiate a Phase 2 clinical trial with KPL-716 in prurigo nodularis; - · initiate additional pre-clinical studies and clinical trials for our product candidates; - · increase our manufacturing needs or add additional manufacturers or suppliers;
+- continue our research and pre-clinical and clinical development of our product candidates, including our ongoing open-label Phase 2 proof-of-concept clinical trial for rilonacept for the treatment of recurrent pericarditis, and our repeat single-dose portion of our ongoing Phase 1b clinical trial of KPL-716 in subjects with atopic dermatitis; - advance the development of our programs, including our plans for a global pivotal Phase 3 clinical trial with rilonacept for the treatment of recurrent pericarditis, a global Phase 2 proof-of-concept clinical trial with mavrilimumab for the treatment of giant cell arteritis, or GCA, and for advancing KPL-716 into multiple chronic pruritic diseases, starting with a Phase 2a/2b clinical trial with KPL-716 in prurigo nodularis; - · initiate additional pre-clinical studies and clinical trials for our product candidates; - · increase our manufacturing needs or add additional manufacturers or suppliers;